The dates for the academic year 2021-2022 are 30th August 2021 – 30th June 2022 (44 weeks).

 There is also state-of-the-art Wi-Fi coverage in all areas and outstanding recreational and sports facilities available all year round.
 These include a large private swimming pool, gym, tennis court and basketball and volleyball courts.
 There is also a comfortable covered area in the garden, where guests can relax out of the sun.
 For the safety and security of our guests, access is to this exclusive, fully gated residence is limited to one entrance only and there is both a fully-staffed Reception area with guard and a night guard.

 The Boarding House is on campus, right opposite the school, only a 3 minute-walk away.

 Campus map and Boarding House location: Campus map

-The Housemaster lives in the Boarding House along with Boarders and she is the primary caretaker of Boarding students in the evenings and on weekends.
-She fully supports and supervises the students at all times.
+The House parents live at the Boarding House along with Boarders and they are the primary caretakers of Boarding students in the evenings and on weekends.
+They fully support and supervise the students at all times.

 The school restaurant provides an impressive variety of menu items to boarding students for all three meals.

 Breakfast is served at 07:00 and always includes options such as pies, cereal, oatmeal and fruit and well as hot items such as eggs and toast.
 School starts at 07:30.

 Lunch is served at 14:00 right after school and is a great opportunity for students to interact, and always includes a salad, fruit and yoghurt in addition to the rotating menu items.
 Menu items always include rice as well as vegetarian and soup options.
 Dinner is served at 19:00.

 Students receive the monthly menu at the end of the previous month and state in advance any requests for alternative meals.
 All meals are served in the Boarding House in the common dining room by the House parents.